Salamander: Genome and genetics

-Salamanders possess gigantic genomes, spanning the range from 14 Gb to 120 Gb (the human genome is 3.2 Gb long).
+Salamanders possess gigantic genomes, spanning 14 Gb to 120 Gb (the human genome is 3.2 Gb long).
 The genomes of Pleurodeles waltl (20 Gb) and Ambystoma mexicanum (32 Gb) have been sequenced.

+Their giant genomes have strongly affected their physiology.
+This includes their skeletal and circulatory systems, and have led to a simplified brain, weak heart and slow metabolism.
+The cell mechanisms that prevent transposons from accumulating seem to be partially defect in salamanders.
+Some species with the largest genomes have lost the ability to go through metamorphosis.
+The development and growth of their body is slower when compared to that of their ancestors, and stops at a certain age, leaving them with embryonic traits.
+The salamander's tissues contain cells that differentiate slowly, weakly, or not at all, due to intron delay.
+This gives them regenerative properties, notably in parts of the face, eyes, lungs, liver, heart, and even the spinal cord and brain.
+As such, they have been described as "walking bags of stem cells".
+Research has also shown that they do not develop typical signs of aging and do not accumulate age-related diseases like cancer.

 In human society

 Myth and legend

 Legends have developed around the salamander over the centuries, many related to fire.
-This connection likely originates from the tendency of many salamanders to dwell inside rotting logs.
+This connection likely originates from the tendency of many salamanders to dwell inside rotting logs or firewood.
 When the log was placed into a fire, the salamander would attempt to escape, lending credence to the belief that salamanders were created from flames.